TechneWare/SmarterMail.Cli/README.md

 - Scheduled jobs
 - Integration with Virus Total

-The original use case, was to:
+The original use case was to:
 - Automatically move all incoming IDS blocks to the blocklist with consistent documentation.
 - Optimize the server's blocklist by identifying CIDR groups and collapsing IP entries.